This article originally appeared on VICE UK.

 What was it like, was it the same as you remembered?

-It was always quite industrial, Berlin-esque, but now it was like that and beaten up and covered in spray paint.
+It was always quite industrial, Berlin-esque, but now it was like that and beaten up and covered in spraypaint.
 The squatters are anarchists so they spray-painted the lot.
 It looked horrible.
 That's the last image I'm ever going to see of The End.

 BAGLEY'S AND THE CROSS, LONDON

 Bagley's and The Cross were both on the huge King's Cross site that has since been entirely redeveloped.
 Bagleys was a huge multi-room warehouse club that held some of London's biggest Saturday night parties.
-The Cross filled six arches and brought a Balearic party atmosophere to the most run-down corner of central London.
+The Cross filled six arches and brought a Balearic party atmosphere to the most run-down corner of central London.

 Opened: 1991 (Bagleys), 1993 (The Cross)

-Today: The buildings are in the process of being restored and made into shops, restaurants and the Jamie Oliver HQ, as part of the wider regeneration of Kings Cross.
+Today: The buildings are in the process of being restored and made into shops, restaurants, and the Jamie Oliver HQ, as part of the wider regeneration of Kings Cross.

 Occupier: Morwenna Hall, senior project director of Kings Cross redevelopment.